CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

    Lower RMSE means the model is more accurate.
 -  NDME is the ratio between RMSE and standard deviation of the output variable.
    NDME is a useful non-dimensional model quality metric.
-   A value of NDE = 0 is a perfect model.
-If NDE = 1, then the model is uninformative.
+   A value of NDME = 0 is a perfect model.
+If NDME = 1, then the model is uninformative.
    An acceptable NDE depends on how the model is used.
    Generally, NDE > 0.9 indicates a model with very high error.
    If 0.9 > NDE > 0.6, this model is typically a good candidate for a design workflow.